-I am a Clinical Senior Lecturer in Psychology, and a HCPC registered clinical psychologist.
-I contribute to Clinical Psychology and research methods teaching on the BSc Psychology, MSc Clinical & Health Psychology, MRes Psychology programmes and ClinPsyD programmes.
-I also supervise several doctoral research project carried out by ClinPsyD (Doctorate in Clinical Psychology) and PhD students within the Division of Psychology and Mental Health.
+I am a Clinical Senior Lecturer in Psychology and an NIHR Advanced Fellow at the University of Manchester.
+I contribute to Clinical Psychology and research methods teaching on the BSc Psychology, MSc Clinical & Health Psychology and ClinPsyD programmes.
+I also supervise several doctoral research project carried out by PhD students within the Division of Psychology and Mental Health.

 Since 2018, I have been the Director of the Complex Trauma and Resilience Research Unit (C-TRU).
 C-TRU is a collaboration between the University of Manchester and Greater Manchester Mental Health NHS Foundation Trust which aims to improve understanding and clinical innovation of trauma, complex trauma and related mental health needs in the NHS.
 The unit is led by established clinical researchers in Manchester (co-Directors Sandra Bucci, Katherine Berry, Richard Brown and Eleanor Longden) and actively works with NHS stakeholders and survivors of complex traumatic experiences in the design and delivery of impactful research.